JamEck/Avalanche-Game/README.md

 The higher you climb, the higher your score.

-Split-screen 2-Player is supported!
+Split-screen 3-Player is supported!

-	Press 2 to toggle Player 2 on/off
+	Press 2 to add players
+	Press 1 to remove players

 P1 Controls: WASD  keys to move, Space to jump